 News & Events

-NC providers and patients can now start learning about safe injection practices right on the NC DPH website!
+NC providers and patients can learn about safe injection practices right on the NC DPH website!
 Key messages about safe injection practices are provided, along with links to the One & Only Campaign and CDC injection safety and safe diabetes care websites.

 Click here to visit the page.

-The Statewide Program for Infection Control and Epidemiology (NC SPICE) and the NC DPH are embarking on a new communication collaboration.
-The SPICE-sponsored "Infection Control Report" blog will have current information, literature and news from NC infection prevention experts, including information about injection safety and the One & Only Campaign.
+The Statewide Program for Infection Control and Epidemiology (NC SPICE) and the NC DPH are collaborating on injection safety communication.
+The SPICE-sponsored "Infection Control Report" blog has current information, literature and news from NC infection prevention experts, including information about injection safety and the One & Only Campaign.